 Provide individual students with a copy of Student Resource Sheet R-1.
 Have students note that the page is divided into categories: "Before 1905" and "After 1905".
 Based upon prior knowledge and/or involvement with other Path of the Elders games, ask students to explain the importance of that particular date.
 If necessary, remind students that 1905 was the year that Treaty No. 9 was signed by the federal commissioners and the Anishinaabe and Mushkegowuk people.

-Discuss as a class the differences between what students observe in inhabited areas, and what they observe in natural uninhabited areas.
-Guide students to discuss aspects of human habitation, including the effects of building density, infrastructure (roads, electricity, services, etc.), pollution, waste management, effects upon the natural resources in the area, etc. Encourage individual students to share their experiences and their observations of both inhabited areas.
+Divide the class into small groups, and have students discuss the differences between what they observe in inhabited areas, and what they observe in natural uninhabited areas.
+Guide groups to discuss aspects of human habitation, including the effects of building density, infrastructure (roads, electricity, services, etc.), pollution, waste management, effects upon the natural resources in the area, etc. Have students record on SRS R-1 their observations on settlement and resource management.
+Challenge groups to predict some possible further effects of settlement and encroachment upon the Anishinaabe and Mushkegowuk people after 1905.

+You may wish to record their observations in brief point-form on chart paper for future reference.
 Tell students that much of what they observe in uninhabited areas would have been the natural environment of the Anishinaabe and Mushkegowuk people before 1905, and that the majority of what they observe in inhabited areas was brought to the territory following the signing of the treaty in 1905.